Categories

 Developing seed pod.

-It’s now a waiting game for the seeds to ripen, which may take a few weeks to a few months.
+It’s now a waiting game for the seeds to ripen, which generally takes a month or two.
 When the seeds are fully ripe, the skin of the pod will dry out and then split, scattering the tiny seeds.
 So you’ll need something to catch them – I use clear mesh bags which make it easy to look through and see whether the pods have opened yet.

 Mesh bags over the flowers on a pot of Tradescantia zebrina 'Burgundy'